jacksonbarreto/Higher-Education-Institutions-in-the-United-States-of-America-Assessment-2023/README.md

 # Higher-Education-Institutions-in-the-United-States-of-America-Assessment-2023

 This repository presents the results obtained from the security assessment of the websites of higher education institutions in the United States of America (USA) in the year 2023 [1].
 This data has been published in order to promote open science principles [2].
+The data was collected on **(Pendent of confirmation)**.

 ## Methodology

 The database for this research was extracted from the following repository [3].
-To analyse this data, a security scanner was used to analyse a set of parameters, namely dnssec, https, axfr and security headers [4], sharing the results with each institution as to whether or not each parameter was correct.
-The results obtained can be found at the root of this repository.
+To analyze this data, a security scanner was used to analyze a set of parameters, namely dnssec, https, axfr and security headers, sharing the results with each institution regarding whether or not each parameter was correct.

+The data obtained was sent to a list of each school informing them of the existence or correct implementation of each checker.
+This data was then passed to an analyzer [4], which aggregated it to give us a dimension of the implementation of these security requirements in educational institutions in the United States by each state.

+The result of this parser generated the files that are at the root of this project.

 ## Usage